John R. Lewis High School: Administration

 Lewis High School has served the Springfield community since it opened in 1958.
 Like many schools in Fairfax County, Lewis reflects the increasing diversity of its student body.
 Student families have origins in 42 countries (mostly Latin American) and speak more than 34 languages.

-The integration of technology into the instructional program continues to be a major initiative.
-The labs are equipped with computers, digital cameras, and scanners for computer graphics and photography classes, and a fully computerized CAD lab is available for technical drawing and engineering classes.

 Deirdre Lavery was principal from 2014 to 2019.
 Alfonso Smith was appointed as principal in January 2020.

 Career Center

 Lewis High School has a College and Career Center inside the school.
 It is currently run by Steven Williams.
 Its goal is to provide students with college planning services through the use of computer software, videos, catalogs, and visits by college representatives from state and national colleges and universities.
 Career planning, military options, scholarship, and financial aid information are also available.
 Throughout the year, many special programs are presented for both parents and students.

 International Baccalaureate program

 John R. Lewis High School offers the International Baccalaureate (IB) Diploma Programme (DP) as part of its Advanced Academics curriculum.
 The IB DP is a two-year educational program for students in grades 11 and 12, recognized internationally for its rigorous academic and personal development focus.
-The program aims to develop students who have excellent breadth and depth of knowledge—students who flourish physically, intellectually, emotionally, and ethically.

 The IB Diploma Programme at Lewis High School encompasses six subject groups: